jfo/weblog/content/post/2019/2019-08-29-webassembly-sections-part-2.md

   (export "x" (global $theMeaningOfLife)))
 ```

-> You may also see `get_global`, I think that's an old way to do that.
-TODO: find why
+> You may also see `get_global`, I think that's an older way to do that, I'm
+> not sure.

 Maybe we give it a parameter?